Retiree Email FAQ

 Sign-up automatically occurs as part of retirement processing through Human Resources.
 Once your @retiree.duq.edu account is available, an email from Microsoft will be sent to your @duq.edu account.

 What if I don't receive a notification from Microsoft for my @retiree.duq.edu account?

 If you don't see an email notification from Microsoft, check your spam or junk folder.
-If you still cannot find the email, contact the CTS Help Desk.
+If you still cannot find the email, please contact the CTS Help Desk.